Mohitscodiclab/The-Ultimate-Python-Course/README.md

 ## Introduction

-This repository is part of **The Ultimate Python Course** created by [CodeWithHarry](https://www.codewithharry.com/).
+This repository is part of **The Ultimate Python Course** created by [Mohitscodiclab].
 The course aims to provide a comprehensive guide to learning Python programming.

 ## Chapters